 If you follow celebrity news, you have probably noticed a lot of stars, like Madonna and Angelina Jolie, with bulging veins in their arms and hands.
-You may wonder if there is something physically wrong with them that is causing their veins to bulge.
+You may wonder if there is something physically wrong with them that is causing their veins to swell.

-Benign causes of bulging veins
+Benign causes of bulging veins in arms and hands

 Low body fat

 Another reason for those bulging hand veins or arm veins might be that a person lifts weights.
-In fact, in weight lifting and bodybuilding circles, vascularity is a sign of success—it means that you have lost enough fat under the skin that the veins (and muscles) are highly visible.
+In fact, in weightlifting and bodybuilding circles, vascularity is a sign of success—it means that you have lost enough fat under the skin that the veins (and muscles) are highly visible.
 Vascularity, along with the clear appearance of muscle fibers, or "shreds," under the skin can be a highly sought-after look.

-While it is true that can be unhealthy if your body fat gets too low, you can’t really determine someone’s health status based solely on their level of body fat.
+While it is true that it can be unhealthy if your body fat gets too low, you can’t determine someone’s health status based solely on their level of body fat.
 However, if you are thin and have concerns about the appearance of the veins in your hands and arms, consult your physician to rule out any health issues related to vascularity that may need treatment.

 Age and genetics

-Serious causes of bulging veins
+Serious causes of bulging veins in arms and hands

 There are several different types of vascular disease, including deep vein thrombosis and peripheral vascular disease, that are characterized by malfunctions in your blood and lymph vessels, which obstructs blood flow.

 In the case of your arms and hands, an obstruction could occur in the blood and lymph vessels in your arm, or in one of the larger vessels that feed the smaller ones in your arm, such as those that run along your collarbone.
 In other cases, there could be obstructions in nearby vessels, such as your carotid artery, which can cause the vessel to swell and compress the surrounding vessels.